unchartedsoftware/aperture-tiles/docs/documentation/setup/readme.md

 ###<a name="project-structure"></a>Project Structure

-The Aperture Tiles is made up of eight sub-projects:
+Aperture Tiles is made up of eight sub-projects:

 -   **math-utilities** - Basic, underlying Java utilities (for angles, linear algebra and statistics) to aid in processing data.
 -   **geometric-utilities** - Advanced math utilities for processing geometry and geographic problems.